The better our phones are, and the more they can do, the more vulnerable our data becomes.

 Nothing beats a strong, random password.
 To prevent hackers from accessing your data, you should keep everything under lock, including your screen, apps, and SIM card.
 Generate a random combination of more than 10 letters, numbers, and symbols.

-Change your passwords often and have separate ones for all accounts.
+Change your password regularly every 3 months and have separate ones for all accounts.

 Oh, and reinforce them with native smartphone protection.
-This usually includes screen lock patterns and two-factor authentication that adds another layer of security around your device (a fingerprint, for instance).
+Here performs usually includes screen lock patterns and two-factor authentication that adds another layer of security around your device (a fingerprint, for instance).
 The more passwords and locks you have, the better.

 2. Configure Your Phone’s Security Features